Date: June 17, 2019

 Once I found a method to manage my day, I had seconds, minutes, hours become suddenly available.
 And the time that I was still working was at a much more relaxed pace.
 I was able to observe things which I overlooked before.
 I was able to really make my presentation complete.
 I was able to connect better with my colleagues.
 I felt more confident and in control.

 So how can you jump start this?
+By following these productivity tools (what we really mean is tips):

 Didn’t I just say it wasn’t about medical knowledge?
 That’s still true—let me explain.